Your travel expert

 Black Tinamou, Brown Tinamou, Torrent Duck, Rufescent Screech-Owl, Black-Streaked Puffbird, Lanceolated Monklet, Versicolored Barbet, Ash-browed Sponetail, Scaled Antpitta, Crested Quetzal, Andean Cock-of-the-Rock, Yungas Manakin, Cerulean-capped Manakin, Hazel-fronted Pygmy-Tyrant, Moustached Wren, Chestnut-breasted Wren, Slaty Tanager.

-Last observations throughout the morning on the different ecosystems of the reserve, gallery forests, swamp areas and adjacent bamboo forests before taking our dugout canoe up the Madre de Dios River to Atalaya, where our transport will be waiting for us for a short transfer to our next accommodation: the scientific station of Villa Carmen (500m), near Pillcopata.
-After settling in to this new accommodation recently opened to tourism and receiving a short briefing on the project, we will start exploring the surroundings of the station.
+We’ll do some final birding throughout the morning in the different ecosystems of the reserve - gallery forests, swamp areas, and adjacent bamboo forests - before taking our dugout canoe up the Madre de Dios River to Atalaya, where our transport will be waiting for us for a short transfer to our next accommodation: the scientific station of Villa Carmen (500 masl), near Pillcopata.
+After settling into this new accommodation recently opened to tourism and receiving a short briefing on the project, we will start exploring the station’s surroundings.

-Dinner and overnight stay in a standard Biological Station.
+Dinner and overnight stay in a Biological Station.

 Private transport, English-speaking specialist guide, entrance to the Villa del Carmen reserve